Utah Administrative Code

 (ii) All rating documentation, including actuarial memorandums and rate schedules, must be attached to the Rate/Rule Schedule tab.

-(B) demonstration of compliance with applicable nonforfeiture and valuation laws; and
+(B) a demonstration of compliance with applicable nonforfeiture and valuation laws; and

 (C) a certification of compliance with Utah law.